trallard/JNB_reproducible/Readme.md

 # Want to make sure everything works as expected?
 Run the `scripts/env_test.sh` script from your terminal (`source scripts/env_test.sh`) and this will make sure everything works as expected.

-If the test is successful you should see the following stuff:
+You will be able to see directly on the terminal is the test passed